 Foreign nationals who are over six years old and who have been physically present in Ghana for a cumulative period of 90 days or more during a calendar year are required to register with the National Identification Authority (NIA).
 NIA will issue registered foreign nationals a non-citizen Ghana card.
 The non-citizen Ghana card will be necessary for all transactions that require identification, i.e. opening bank accounts, obtaining work permits, acquiring driver’s licenses, etc.

 A list of permanent registration centers, fee requirements and answers to frequently asked questions can be found on the NIA website.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Ghana.

 Refer to the Ghana Travel Advisory and the U.S. Embassy Accra website for the most updated safety and security information.
 For further information about crime trends in Ghana, the Ghana Police Service Criminal Investigations Department issues advisories on the Ghana Police Service site.

 Avoid political rallies and street demonstrations and maintain situational awareness at all times.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.

-West Africa, to include Ghana, faces an increased threat from transnational terrorist groups.
-Terrorists have carried out attacks and/or kidnappings targeting Westerners in Cote d’Ivoire, Burkina Faso, Niger, and Mali..
+West Africa faces an increased threat from transnational terrorist groups.
+Terrorists have targeted Westerners in Cote d’Ivoire, Burkina Faso, Niger, Benin, and Mali.

 There are a number of ongoing chieftaincy disputes in Ghana that generally involve competition over limited resources.
 Several of these disputes have erupted into violence and unrest during recent years.
 Exercise caution in rural areas and remain alert to outbreaks of unrest.